aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Introduction.md

 You wouldn't see these script tags when you are looking through the DOM tree either, as each module is inserted and removed cleanly and quickly, like Chuck Norris preforming surgery.

-The real secret is that although `XElement` is powered by leveraging a lot of Astro's brawn to do the heavy lifting, it has Chuck Norris secretly working in the background.
+The real secret is that although `XElement` is powered by leveraging a lot of Astro's brawn to do the heavy lifting, it does have Astro's very own Gandalf secretly in the background.

 And just like Chuck Norris it doesn't need a DOM renderer, or any special Astro hydration policies for that matter.